jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_Optimization_CaseStudy_PerfNonRegression.md

 * For performance testings, the goal is ensure that the application can sustain the load for the peak.
 * For integration non-regression testings, all components are deployed but these tests are generating a fraction of the load of the Performance use-case.

-These environments runs all time as the tests are queued by an orchestrator and many application configurations are tested in sequence in a continuous way to be able to detect low occurence and rare bugs.
+These environments run all time as the tests are queued by an orchestrator and many application configurations are tested in sequence in a continuous way to detect low occurence and rare bugs.

-> ACME would like a mean to easily scale the number of EC2 resources based on the use-case (Performance or non-regression)
+> ACME would like a way to easily scale the number of EC2 resources based on the use-case (Performance or non-regression)

-## Proposed improvment using CloneSquad
+## Proposed QwickWin improvment using CloneSquad

 For this use-case, the proposal is to use an on-demand imperative scaling depending on the kind of activities.
 Prior to launch of a new activity, the ACME test orchestrator will ask the CloneSquad API to scale (=starting or stopping EC2 instances) based on a pre-defined resource usage plan.